ellakoa/postcard-poem/content/posts/jumping-waves.md

 image: /img/children-again-6ba-studio.jpeg
 metaImage: /img/face.jpg
 alt: "111"
-poem: |-
+poem: |
   We were children again
   that day on the beach
   Jumping the waves and
   bathing our feet.

-  Writing names on the sand
+  We wrote names on the sand
-  and collecting shells to
-  decorate a ramshackle castle we built with a moat so when the sea came it would appear to float then watch it disappear under the waves and laugh out loud at our silly joke.
+  and collected shells to decorate a ramshackle castle we built with a moat so when the swash came it would fill and away it would float

+  Sharing a packet of biscuits
+  washed down with warm pop
+  Laughing out loud at our silly jokes.
-  Not caring who saw so many daft folk
+  Not caring who saw so many daft folk.

   Kids again that day on the beach
-  Holding hands and bathing our feet.
+  Holding hands and baring our feet.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-